ChrisDuffley/stationPlaylist/readme.md

 * You can now obtain playlist snapshots (SPL Assistant, F8) and transcripts (SPL Assistant, Shift+F8) while a playlist is loaded but the first track isn't focused.
 * NVDA will no longer appear to do nothing or play error tones when trying to announce metadata streaming status when Studio starts if configured to do so.
+* If configured to announce metadata streaming status at startup, metadata streaming status announcement will no longer cut off announcements about status bar changes and vice versa.

 ## Version 18.10.2/18.09.4-LTS